someniatko/DoctrineRestDriver/README.md

 # Usage

 The following code samples show how to use the driver in a Symfony environment which might be similar to your framework of choice.
-This is the configuration we are using:
+This configuration will be used:

 ```yml
 doctrine: